 Our revenue and other operating results depend in large part on our ability to manufacture and ship our products in sufficient quantities and on specific timelines.
 Any interruptions we experience in the manufacturing or shipping of our products could delay our ability to recognize revenue in a particular quarter.
 Manufacturing problems can and do arise, and as demand for our products increases, any such problems could have an increasingly significant impact on our operating results.
-While we have not generally experienced problems with, or delays in, our production capabilities that resulted in delays in our ability to ship finished products, there can be no assurance that we will not encounter such problems in the future.
+While we have not experienced significant problems with, or delays in our production capabilities that resulted in delays in our ability to ship finished products, there can be no assurance that we will not encounter such problems in the future.
+COVID-19 continues to impact the global supply chain causing disruptions to service providers, logistics and the flow and availability of supplies and products.
+While not significant, we have experienced some disruptions to parts of our supply chain as a result of COVID-19 and we adjust our supply chain requirements based on changing customer needs and demands.
 We may not be able to quickly ship products and recognize anticipated revenue for a given period if we experience significant delays in the manufacturing process.
 In addition, we must maintain sufficient production capacity in order to meet anticipated customer demand, and we may be unable to offset the associated fixed costs if orders slow, which would adversely affect our operating margins.
 Furthermore, our customers rely on us for fast delivery of their custom-made formulations, and if our production timeline slows down, we may not be able to meet their expectations and our relationships could suffer.
 If we are unable to manufacture our products consistently, in sufficient quantities and on a timely basis, our business, financial condition, results of operations, cash flows and prospects will be materially and adversely affected.